Beyond Coleman's Instantons

+where $\rho$ denotes the radial coordinate in 4-dimensional Euclidean space.
+The second condition in (\ref{eq:con_coleman}) guarantees the regularity of the solution at the center of true-vacuum bubble.
+We call Euclidean solutions that satisfy the condition (\ref{eq:con_coleman}) Coleman's instantons.
+There have been many studies on the properties on various types of Coleman's instantons, e.g.~\cite{Fubini:1976jm,Linde:1981zj,Lee:1985uv,Tye:2009rb}.
 Recently, a class of (unbounded) potentials in an arbitrary spacetime dimension was identified, for which the Coleman instantons do not exist \cite{Mukhanov:2021rpp,Mukhanov:2021kat,Espinosa:2019hbm}.
-See \cite{Mukhanov:2020pau,Mukhanov:2020wim,Mukhanov:2021ggy,Espinosa:2021qeo} for new instantons\footnote{The authors introduced the UV cutoff to make the action finite.} and pseudo bounces which do not satisfy the Coleman boundary conditions, Eq.~(\ref{eq:con_coleman}).
+See \cite{Mukhanov:2020pau,Mukhanov:2020wim,Mukhanov:2021ggy,Espinosa:2021qeo} for new instantons\footnote{The authors introduced the UV cutoff to make the action finite.} and pseudo bounces which do not satisfy the boundary conditions (\ref{eq:con_coleman}).
 In this letter we investigate another case where $O(4)$-symmetric Euclidean solutions are singular but their action remains finite.\footnote{This situation is reminiscent of the Hawking-Turok instanton \cite{Hawking:1998bn} where gravity is taken into account.
-In this case, the instanton solution diverges as $\rho \rightarrow 0$, but the action is finite.} Namely, we consider $O(4)$-symmetric instantons that do not obey the second condition of Eq.~(\ref{eq:con_coleman}), hence they are singular at the true-vacuum bubble.
+This instanton solution diverges as $\rho \rightarrow 0$ with finite action.
+See also \cite{Dine:2004uw} for a study of singular bounces in the context of bubble of nothing instantons.} Namely, we consider $O(4)$-symmetric instantons that do not obey the second condition of (\ref{eq:con_coleman}), hence they are singular at the true-vacuum bubble.
 Also, similar to \cite{Mukhanov:2021rpp,Mukhanov:2021kat}, we are interested in an unbounded potential, which violates one of the assumptions for Coleman's theorem.
 Moreover, we explicitly show that even if small and regular deformations are taken into account, the total action is still given by that computed on the $O(4)$-symmetric ones.
-We do not include gravity in this letter.\footnote{We do not consider the backreaction on the metric due to scalar fluctuations.}
+Here we do not include gravity.

+Although gravitational effects are not included in the present analysis, our results already carry important implications for cosmology, for instance, for phase transitions in the early universe in the limit where the vacuum energy is much smaller than the Planck scale.
+In this regard, we view our work as a first step toward understanding one of the most fundamental processes in the Universe--phase transitions--which often play a crucial role throughout the cosmological history.
+To make our conclusions more robust, we need to take into account gravity, which will require a much more sophisticated approach.
+Therefore, the analysis in this paper is an initial step toward a study where gravity plays an important role.
+We leave this to future work.

 \textit{Setup}.
-Let us start with a real scalar field model with the Euclidean action,
+Let us start with a real scalar-field model with the Euclidean action,

 where $V(\Phi)$ is the potential.
 We consider the 4d flat Euclidean metric,